 Portland, Maine, is one of New England's most vibrant seaside cities: a place where lobstermen and lawyers walk the same streets, and every quintessential coastal experience you've imagined is either within city limits or a short drive away.
 Of course, that means lighthouses are a part of Portland's fabric.
-One of Maine's most photographed beacons—Portland Head Light—is a treasured symbol of the city, and four more lighthouses are within a 20-minute driving distance.
+One of Maine's most photographed beacons—Portland Head Light—is a treasured symbol of the city and a romantic spot for a stroll, and four more lighthouses are within a 20-minute driving distance.
 Build your lighthouse-themed itinerary with these tips for finding, visiting, and photographing Portland's lighthouses.

 Portland Head Light